hakunamatata1997/AI_ML_Research_Papers/README.md

 Hello everyone!

-This repository is created to access knowledge of various domain research papers on a single source.
+This repository is created to access knowledge of various AI ML research papers on a single source.

 Feel free to contributing by adding a category or a research paper.